jacksonntag/data-science/library/challenge_analytic_report_and_research_proposal/content.md

 Your first step is choosing an interesting dataset to work with.
 You're welcome to use any dataset you like.
 If you aren't sure which one to use or are looking for inspiration, check out this [collection of open data sources](https://github.com/Thinkful-Ed/data-201-resources/blob/master/data-sources.md).
 Before deciding on a particular dataset think about the kinds of questions you might be able to answer.
 Consider the format of the data.
 Do you know how to (or will you quickly be able to learn to) access and load it?
 Once you've chosen a dataset, write out some of those preliminary questions.
 Having them early will help guide your initial data exploration.

 In order to conduct summary statistics and prepare visualizations you'll need to collect the data and load it into Python / pandas.
 Some of the data in the sources above will be in a format we didn't teach you to load in this fundamentals course.
-If necessary, refer back to the lesson on [working with files](https://courses.thinkful.com/data-201-prepv1/assignment/2.1.4) or the [pandas I/O documentation](http://pandas.pydata.org/pandas-docs/stable/io.html).
+If necessary, refer to the [pandas I/O documentation](http://pandas.pydata.org/pandas-docs/stable/io.html).

 Once you've loaded your data, dig around with pandas and matplotlib to explore it.
 What variables does your data contain and what distributions do you think they have?
 Does the data bear on the preliminary questions you wrote down?
 What new questions might you answer?
 How does the data look when you plot it out?